 Sec.
 8-265f.
-Program for use of interest earned on real estate broker or trust accounts for mortgage assistance. (a) A program for the use of interest earned on real estate broker escrow or trust accounts is hereby established.
+Program for use of interest earned on real estate broker escrow or trust accounts for mortgage assistance. (a) A program for the use of interest earned on real estate broker escrow or trust accounts is hereby established.
 Each real estate broker having an escrow or trust account under section 20-324k shall participate in such program.
 Under the program, moneys held on behalf of any principal, client or other person shall be deposited by participating real estate brokers in interest-bearing accounts specifically established pursuant to this program.
 Funds deposited in such accounts shall be subject to withdrawal upon request by the depositor and without delay, provided the funds are available in accordance with federal regulations.
 The interest earned thereon shall be paid to the Connecticut Housing Finance Authority for the purposes of section 8-265g.
 Nothing in this section shall prevent a real estate broker from depositing the funds of any principal, client or other person, regardless of the amount of such funds or the period for which such funds are expected to be held, in a separate interest-bearing account established on behalf of and for the benefit of the principal, client or person.
-The Connecticut Housing Finance Authority shall mail to each real estate broker participating in the program a detailed annual report of the mortgage assistance provided pursuant to section 8-265g of the general statutes.
+The Connecticut Housing Finance Authority shall mail to each real estate broker participating in the program a detailed annual report of the mortgage assistance provided pursuant to section 8-265g.

 (b) This program shall not require the banking corporations or financial institutions receiving such funds, holding such accounts and paying interest thereon to the depositors of the account to perform any additional administrative functions or assume any additional responsibilities or obligations in connection with such program or the accounts so maintained.
-The provisions of this section shall not apply to any escrow account established and maintained pursuant to section 47a-21 of the general statutes.
+The provisions of this section shall not apply to any escrow account established and maintained pursuant to section 47a-21.
 Nothing in this section shall be construed to impose any additional obligations on real estate brokers other than those contained in subsection (a) of this section.

 Sec.
 8-265g.
-Mortgage assistance for low or moderate income families or persons. (a) The Connecticut Housing Finance Authority, in consultation with the advisory panel established under section 8-265h of the general statutes, shall develop and administer a program of mortgage assistance to low or moderate income families or persons, as defined in section 8-243 of the general statutes, who are first-time homebuyers and who do not have a down payment or sufficient annual income to qualify for existing mortgage assistance programs with said authority.
-In making mortgage assistance available under the program, the authority shall utilize down payment assistance and any other appropriate housing subsidies.
+Mortgage assistance for low or moderate income families or persons. (a) The Connecticut Housing Finance Authority, in consultation with the advisory panel established under section 8-265h, shall develop and administer a program of mortgage assistance to low or moderate income families or persons, as defined in section 8-243.
+In making mortgage assistance available under the program, the authority shall utilize down payment assistance or any other appropriate housing subsidies.
 The terms of any mortgage assistance shall allow the mortgagee to realize a reasonable portion of the equity gain upon sale of the mortgaged property.

-(b) On or before January 1, 1992, and annually thereafter, the authority shall submit a report on the program to the advisory panel established pursuant to section 8-265h of the general statutes.
+(b) On or before March 15, 1998, and annually thereafter, the authority shall submit a report on the program to the advisory panel established pursuant to section 8-265h.